milkmansson/toit-eeram/README.md

 > [!WARNING]
 > When the device is first turned used out of the box, 'Auto StoreEnable' (ASE)
 > feature is disabled.
 Until this is enabled the automatic save feature will
 > not happen.
-Changing this feature is set immediately on the device in flash
+This is enabled automatically in the `PersistentMap` class, but
-> and does not need to be set again on the next power on reset.
+> not in the main `Eeram` driver.

 ASE can be configured using `driver.enable-ase` or using `driver.disable-ase`.
 The current setting can be determined using `driver.ase-enabled`.